Sexual Assault Information

 I don’t have a car – how can I get to the hospital?

 There are several choices – you can ask a friend to drive you or you can ask Public Safety or the Counseling Center to call a taxi or you can call a taxi on your own.
 If you bring the receipt to Sandy Bowles in the Campus Life Office (ext.
 2297) you will be reimbursed by the College.

 Will the charges for services appear on my parent’s insurance bill?

-- Moses Cone and Wesley Long hospitals: There is state funding to cover the cost of a forensic exam (rape kit).
+Moses Cone and Wesley Long hospitals: There is state funding to cover the cost of administration of a rape kit.
 Speak to your nurse or doctor about billing for any other services.

 I think I want to speak with a counselor about what happened.
 Where should I go for counseling services?

 On campus: The Guilford College Counseling Center (336-316-2163) is available for counseling traditional students.
 CCE students should call the CCE counselor at 336-316-2442 or Family Services at (336) 387-6161.